 Meal Service Options for School Year 2020-2021 provides additional details and helpful graphics to illustrate these possible models.

-On August 31, the USDA announced the extension of several key summer meals waivers and provided the option to utilize the Summer Food Service Program (SFSP) or the Seamless Summer Option (SSO) through December 31, 2020.
+On October 9th, the USDA announced the extension of several key summer meals waivers and provided the option to utilize the Summer Food Service Program (SFSP) or the Seamless Summer Option (SSO) through June 30, 2021.
 This allows schools and non-school sponsors to operate the summer meals programs, which will ease administrative burdens, simplify counting and claiming, and enhance access to meals, especially in communities implementing distance learning or hybrid schedule models.
-These waivers and waiver extensions are detailed in our Summary of Current COVID-19 Child Nutrition Response Waivers has been updated to reflect these waivers.
+Our Summary of Current COVID-19 Child Nutrition Response Waivers has been updated to reflect these waivers.

 We’ve created a number of resources to help school nutrition staff plan for meal service operations under a variety of scenarios, which reflect the changes in place for the 2020-2021 school year aimed at keeping students and staff safe amidst the ongoing coronavirus pandemic.